It takes the same amount of time and effort to create a good quality manual as it does a bad one. Oftentimes, far less...

 Get visibility & Improve efficiencyMake sure your system, with its processes, people, documents, records and practices, works for you, fits the way you operate and helps you move you in the direction you want to go.
 Because when it does, it’s easy to follow and keep it active.

 Improve employee morale.Find ways to involve your people in the certification project, they will be much more likely to cooperate and contribute.
-They are more likely to take ownership of the system, that means you’ll avoid spending time and effort later trying to make people follow your system.
+They are more likely to take ownership of the system, which means you’ll avoid spending time and effort later trying to make people follow your system.

 Enforce consistency.Clearly say what is excluded and what is non-applicable with respect to the standard to which the manual is aligned.